arpg/spirit/README.md

 a mesh, using a RK4 integrator rather than bullet.
 Here are some of the notes for this.

 The following images are from a MATLAB animation of the bicycle model.
+The vehicle currently moves in a XY plane.

 <img src="bikeSimMATLAB/bike1.jpg" width = "350" height = "350">
 <img src="bikeSimMATLAB/bike2.jpg" width = "350" height = "350">